polkadot-developers/tutorials/tuts/pallet-in-own-crate/v2.0.0-alpha.6/index.md

 ### Learn More

-- We have [plenty of tutorials](https://substrate.dev/en/tutorials) to showcase Substrate development concepts and techniques.
+- We have [plenty of tutorials](/tutorials) to showcase Substrate development concepts and techniques.
 - For more information about runtime development tips and patterns, refer to our [Substrate Recipes](https://substrate.dev/recipes/).

-### Examples

-- Tutorial on [adding a `Contracts` Pallet into runtime](tutorials/adding-a-module-to-your-runtime), so your node can run smart contract.

 ### References